laurpaik-zz/WorkIt-API/README.md

 If the request is unsuccessful, the response will have an HTTP status of 400 Bad Request.

 ### Workout Actions

+For the time being, Workout will be treated as a resource database.
+Users can choose from the workouts provided to create logs.
+The `index` action request is so users can know which ids go with which workouts for when they create a log.
+Later down the line I would like to create an admin/"coach" model that can create workouts.

 #### index